gieseladev/andesite.py/docs/quickstart.rst

     import andesite

-    # We use the create classmethod because it creates
+    # We use the create function because it creates
     # the underlying clients for us.
-    client = andesite.AndesiteClient.create(
+    client = andesite.create_andesite_client(
         "http://localhost:5000",                # url for the http endpoints "ws://localhost:5000/websocket",        # url for the web socket endpoints None,                                   # andesite password.
 None means there's no password